IchanP/thesis-docs/README.md

 Restart
 `docker compose -f docker-compose-cometlake.yaml restart`

-Have needed to to this multiple times for some reason `sudo mkdir -p /sys/fs/cgroup/power.slice`
+Have needed to do this multiple times for some reason `sudo mkdir -p /sys/fs/cgroup/power.slice`